Ginger Snaps Baking Affairs

 Today I bring you candy cookie number 3 as part of my candy cookie baking series.

-The first two candy cookies, Peanut M & M and Almond Joy, have been well received and I am excited to hear how you like this next one: Mocha Reese's Pieces Cookies!
+The first two candy cookies, Peanut M & M and the best Almond Joy cookies recipe, have been well received and I am excited to hear how you like this next one: Mocha Reese's Pieces Cookies!

 These might just be my new favorite cookies too.
 I love everything about them: the coffee flavor, chocolate (of course!), and the peanut butter.
 All three flavors can be clearly tasted in each bite, which is what makes them so irresistible (and hard to eat just one).